elastic/apm-integration-testing/README.md

 Each target requires a running test environment, providing an apm-server, elasticsearch, and others depending on the particular suite.

-Tests should always eventually be run within a docker container to ensure a consistent, repeatable environment for reporting.
+Tests should always eventually be run within a Docker container to ensure a consistent, repeatable environment for reporting.

 Prefix any of the `test-` targets with `docker-` to run them in a container eg: `make docker-test-server`.

 ### Network issues diagnose

-It is possible to diagnose Network issues related with lost documents between APM Agent, APM server, or Elasticsearch, in order to do that, you have to add the `--with-packetbeat` argument to your command line.
+It is possible to diagnos network issues related with lost documents between APM Agent, APM server, or Elasticsearch.

+In order to do so, you have to add the `--with-packetbeat` argument to your command line.

 When you add this argument an additional Docker container running Packetbeat is attached to the APM Server Docker container, this container will grab information about the communication between APM Agent, APM server, and Elasticsearch that you can analyze in case of failure.

 When a test fails, data related to Packetbeat and APM is dumped with [elasticdump](https://www.npmjs.com/package/elasticdump) into a couple of files `/app/tests/results/data-NAME_OF_THE_TEST.json`